Ānāpānasati Not About Breath – Icchānaṅgala Sutta

 13. The rest of the suttas in that series, “Paṭhamaānanda Sutta (SN 54.13)” through “Āsavakkhaya Sutta (SN 54.
 20),” describe how the cultivation of Ānāpānasati will lead to the fulfillment of all requirements to get to Nibbāna or Arahanthood.
 More evidence is discussed in the post “Is Ānāpānasati Breath Meditation?

-• It is incredible to see those who have (mechanically) translated all those suttas did not realize the obvious statements in the suttas.
+• It is incredible to see that those who have (mechanically) translated all those suttas did not realize the obvious statements in the suttas.
 Please read the English translations in the above links.
 But it is not just this translator.
 All English translators have translated without grasping the meanings.
 Were they not paying attention?

 • All of them insist that Ānāpānasati means “breath meditation.”
 Amazing!